Getting the ARM toolchain to work on Ubuntu 19.04 and later (including for Black Magic Probe (BMP))

 Output includes: “ttyACM0” and “ttyACM1”. “ttyACM0” is the COM port that GDB uses to communicate with the Black Magic Probe and “ttyACM1” is the auxiliary COM port that can be used to connect to the target board’s serial port (so it is not necessary to use a separate USB-to-serial adapter).

-Note that if some device with a serial port, for example, an Arduino, was already connected, the numbers are shifted, “ttyACM1” and “ttyACM2”
+Note that if some device with a serial port, for example, an Arduino, was already connected, the numbers may be shifted (it all depends), “ttyACM1” and “ttyACM2”.
+An example could be a macro keyboard based on Arduino Leonardo or a keyboard based on QMK (also macro capable).

 Output includes: “ttyACM2” – but only if there is already firmware on it that makes it appear as a serial device.
 This is not the case for the Kickstarter one…